Contact

 While many people will end up paying this tax in some capacity, there are a few exemptions that can reduce or eliminate this requirement.

-First and foremost, if the deceased leaves the entirety of the wealth above the inheritance allowance threshold to their spouse or civil partner, no tax is payable.
+First and foremost, if the deceased leaves the entirety of the wealth above the inheritance allowance threshold to their spouse or civil partner, no tax is payable due to the spouse or civil partner exemption.

-Additionally, if an individual dies and their estate is worth less than their tax allowance, any remaining allowance can be added to their spouse or civil partner’s allowance, making the maximum possible threshold up to £1,000,000 per couple if the family home is bequeathed to a child, foster child, stepchild, or grandchild.
+Additionally, if an individual dies and their estate is worth less than their tax allowance, any unused portion of their nil-rate band can be transferred to their surviving spouse or civil partner.
+This means the surviving partner’s inheritance tax threshold can effectively double, reaching up to £650,000.
+When combined with the residence nil-rate band, the maximum possible threshold can increase to £1,000,000 per couple if the family home is bequeathed to a child, foster child, stepchild, or grandchild.

-However, some gifts are exempt from being included in the annual gift allowance, allowing them to be gifted without any additional payment.
-This includes any of the following gifts:
+Some types of gifts are exempt from being included in the annual gift allowance, allowing them to be given without incurring inheritance tax liability.
+These include:

-• Gifts worth £250 or less to an individual who has not already received a gift from your annual gift allowance.
+• Small gifts worth £250 or less to an individual who has not already received a gift from your annual gift allowance.

-• Gifts to help pay for the cost of living of an ex-spouse, an elderly relative, or a child under 18 who is in full-time education, depending on the circumstances.
+• Gifts to help with living costs for an ex-spouse, elderly dependent, or a child under 18 who is in full-time education, depending on the circumstances.

-• Gifts to a charity or community amateur sports clubs.
+• Gifts to charities or community amateur sports clubs, which are always tax-exempt.

-It’s important to remember that gifting and tax is a complex area with complex rules, so it’s important that you keep a detailed record of gift payments if you intend to take advantage of this particular mechanism.
+It’s important to remember that gifting and tax is a complex area with intricate rules.
+Keeping detailed records of your gifts is essential, particularly for gifts from surplus income, as HMRC may require evidence of regularity and affordability to qualify for exemptions.
 As always, it’s best to consult a qualified professional if you’re at all unsure.

 Disclaimer: The above information was correct at the time of preparation and does not constitute investment advice.
 You should seek advice from a professional regulated adviser before embarking on any financial planning activity.